aryanboruah/aryanboruah.github.io/_pages/about.md

 > Hi!
 Thank you for visiting my website.

 > I am Aryan, from Sibsagar, Assam, India.
 I’m the elder one in my family.
 I am 1st year master's student in IISER TVM.
 As a kid, I was always very curious about nature.
 Looking back now, it almost feels like the universe was quietly nudging me toward science.
-The first topic that really caught my imagination was astronomy—for obvious reasons.
+The first topic that really caught my imagination was astronomy!! for obvious reasons.
 I think most of us, at some point in our lives, have wondered about space, the universe, and the possibility of life beyond Earth.
 Those questions fascinated me and played a big role in motivating me to pursue science.

 > Later on, I developed a deep interest in biology.
 That doesn’t mean I left astronomy behind, it will always stay somewhere in a corner of my heart.